vhwx/vhwx/README.md

 - 👋 Hi, I’m @vhw18
-- 👀 I’m interested in all-things Azure and DevOps practices.
+- 👀 I’m interested in all-things Azure and infrastructure-as-code.
-- 🌱 I’m currently ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 vhw18/vhw18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.